-There may be a range of insurance options available however it is important to check with the LA Technical Adviser in the early planning stage to check whether the LA has appropriate insurance cover in place.
+There may be a range of insurance options available; however it is important to check with the Technical Advisor in the early planning stage to check whether there is appropriate insurance cover in place.
 This should include the following: General Travel Insurance, Public Liability, Third Party Insurance and Medical, Evacuation and Repatriation Insurance.

-Where a LA has comprehensive insurance cover in place, additional insurance offered by a tour company is not necessary.
-Parents should be made aware of exactly what is and isn't covered by insurance.
+Where an Employer has comprehensive insurance cover in place, additional insurance offered by a tour company is not necessary.
+Parents should be made aware of exactly what is and isn't covered by insurance (see Section 7.4.)